cgarren/spotifydata/README.md

 * ~~Add Logout button (clears tokens and such)~~
 * Add footer to index page

+### Feedback
-add a way to see how manu songs you have saved from a particular artist
+* add a way to see how many songs you have saved from a particular artist

-add more stats to pages with sidebars
+* add more stats to pages with sidebars

-generate Beat/Bar/Tatum graph for each searched song
+* generate Beat/Bar/Tatum graph for each searched song

-male it so that logout presents the option to sign in with a new account (probably need localstorage or cookie)
+* make it so that logout presents the option to sign in with a new account (probably need localstorage or cookie)

 ### Song Info Page
 * ADD A WAY TO SEARCH BY TRACK DATA!!!
 (If possible)